CaptainSapphire/PH-s-Blog/_posts/2025-09-09-Transfer-to-Success-Workshop.md

 - was there a problem that you wanted to fix in your community?
 How did you approach it? >> identify the problem and the steps you took to solve it, focus on your individual contribution, what were you responsible for?
 - How did your actions benefit others or the wider community? >> what was the result, impact (how many people attended/volunteered)

+Strong candidate for admission prompt:
+- internship
+- save this for last, most open ended
+- unique experences, traits/characteristcs
+- check if your topic lands in any of the other topics first

+PIQ resources:
+- additional comment section is not for PIQs, just personal/academic context
+- avoid using metaphors
+- most majors do not require a letter of recommendation or portfolio

 Thank you to the CCTS team:
 - [Melanie Ly](https://www.linkedin.com/in/melanie-l-7a1337178/)
 - [Anoki Patel](https://www.linkedin.com/in/anokhi-pats/)